Arizard/brain-less-coffee/content/Posts/nine-publishing-technical-test.md

 With this architecture, there is a high level of maintainability and testability of the project, allowing for **automated testing**, **continous integration/continous delivery**, and **agile iteration** - responding to the changing needs of the business or customer.

 From a programmer's perspective, the codebase is easy to reason about - conversion from domain variables to JSON (or XML or YAML) happens in the presentation layer.
 Persistence of data (whether by database, file or API) exists in the infrastructure layer

+# Feedback

+* The spec for this assignment is very loose but allows for plenty of creative freedom in the solution.
+* The example output for the `tags` resource doesn't seem to be valid - how can there be 17 articles for the tag on that day, but only 2 articles are listed in the `articles` field?
+* I'm wondering if the submission email is supposed to appear to the user as `amp HYPHEN tech HYPHEN test HYPHEN submissions HYPHEN group AT fairfaxmedia DOT com DOT au` on the test spec.

+# Further

+* More tests: some example tests are provided but do not go in-depth.
+It would be a good addition to provide more tests to check for edge cases.
+* An endpoint for the `articles` resource that returns the first 10 results of a keyword search.
+* Authentication: a `UserValidator` or `UserAuthenticator` interface which is injected into the handler to block or permit requests based on a bearer token or other auth method.